aureentuluvacal/aureentuluvacal.github.io/README.md

+# Welcome to My Blog's Code

+I'm not as cool as Dan Abramov or DHH, but here I am.

-# ToDo for Me
+## ToDo for Me

-- Adjust styles
+- Add dark mode
+- Add filter by tag
+- Contact me form?